 - Stir in parsley and thyme and saute for an additional 2 minutes.
 Set aside to cool.

-- Combine beef, bacon, eggs, bread crumbs, ketchup, Worcestershire, pepper, and cooled veggies.
+- In a large mixing bowl, combine beef, eggs, bread crumbs, ketchup, Worcestershire, pepper, and cooled veggies.

 - Put mixture into a lined loaf pan, and coat with extra ketchup, if desired.

 - Cook for 60-75 minutes in a 350°F, until firm.

 - Drain excess grease, and let your meatloaf set for 15 minutes before slicing.

 - This recipe is dairy free.